teju81/rtabmap_essentials/README.md

 - Exit the container and find the name of the container by running ``sudo docker ps -a``.
 - Build the image from the updated container by running ``docker commit <container_name> <image_name>``.

+Note that putting the set of commands shown in step 1 inside the dockerfile was not working.
+The docker build seemed to get hung indefinitely when executing the ``cmake ..`` command (processing a particular line item in the CMakelists.txt seemed to be the problem).
+Hence, the need to run them manually and save the image using docker commit.

 **Step 3:**

-Spin a container of the new image by running the command ``sudo docker run -it --rm --network=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix rtabmap_noetic_source bash``
+Spin a container of the saved image by running the command ``sudo docker run -it --rm --network=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix <image_name> bash``

-**Step 4:**
+**Step 4 (Optional):**

+Follow this step whenever you modify the rtabmap code.

-- Make changes to the rtabmap code.
-The rtabmap code resides in ``/rtabmap/app`` and ``/rtabmap/corelib`` folders.
+- The rtabmap code resides in ``/rtabmap/app`` and ``/rtabmap/corelib`` folders.
 Let us for example modify the file ``Rtabmap.cpp`` inside the ``/rtabmap/corelib/src`` folder.
-- Then open the file in a text editor by running the command ``gedit /rtabmap/corelib/src/Rtabmap.cpp`` and then make your changes, save and close the text editor.
+- Open the file in a text editor by running the command ``gedit /rtabmap/corelib/src/Rtabmap.cpp`` and then make your changes, save and close the text editor.
 - Build the Rtabmap package by running the following commands (you need to ensure you are in the /rtabmap/build folder before starting to build it by running the cmake commands).

 ```